What's living in your neighborhood?

 - Looking for a great way to spend time outside with family and friends?

 Neighborhood Naturalists invites citizen scientists—people like you—to discover nature by photographing wild plants and animals living all around us.
-These photos help guide local research and restoration efforts.
+These observations help guide local research and restoration efforts.

 Anyone!
 If you're curious about the natural world, enjoy walking along trails, and like turning over leaves and stones, this program is for you.
 Kids are welcome.
 All events are free and open to the public.